Boot Camps in Altoona, Pennsylvania Can Help Troubled Teens, if They Are Like Gateway Boys Academy

 Although boot camps can help troubled teens in some situations, most teenage issues run much deeper than they seem on the surface and may only be symptoms of other issues.
 Boot camps focus entirely on behavior modification; they do not offer the therapeutic support to help teens resolve the true underlying issues.
 For teens exhibiting anxiety, depression, drug use, poor self-esteem, emotional disorders, and in fact most types of rebellious behavior, the stressful boot camp environment may prove counterproductive instead, if it isn’t set up in a way that the discipline is coupled with Christian love and support.

-Most boot camps in Altoona, PA on their own will not deal with family issues but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Altoona, PA are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Altoona, Pennsylvania fail to deal with underlying issues and attitudes but simply return a somewhat more compliant teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Altoona, Pennsylvania are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the benefits of the military style with the therapeutic component of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has served – and brought restoration to- struggling teenage boys and their families from places all across the nation for more than 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has served – and brought restoration to- struggling teenage boys and their families from places all across the nation for more than 20 years.
 Troubled teenage boys from Altoona, Pennsylvania and other places receive an accredited education, counseling and teaching, instruction in military drill and history, and the discipline for which boot camps are renowned.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that includes a number of critical components that are typically missing from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.